anoma/nspec/docs/arch/node/types/engine_environment.juvix.md

 This data is encapsulated within the `EngineEnv` type, which is parameterised by four types:

-- `S`, representing the local state,
+- `S`: represents the local state,
-- `M`, representing the type of mailboxes' states, and
+- `M`: represents the type of mailboxes' states, and
-- `H`, representing the type of handles for timers.
+- `H`: represents the type of handles for timers.

 These same letters will be used in the rest of the document to represent these types.